16 Basic Financial Aid Terms You Should Know

 13. PROFILE (CSS PROFILE)

-The College Board's College Scholarship Service Profile (CSS Profile) is used by private colleges to allow families to apply for institutional financial aid.
-This is money from the college's own funds (non-federal financial aid).
 Students applying for financial aid at these institutions must often submit both the CSS PROFILE and the FAFSA (for federal financial aid).
-Approximately 250 colleges use the CSS PROFILE.
+Almost 400 colleges use the CSS PROFILE.

 14. Parent PLUS Loan

 A PLUS Loan is available to parents of undergraduate dependent students.
 Parents have to pass a credit check and repay the loan amount borrowed with interest.
 If parents are unable to pass a credit check, they might be able to use a co-signer.
-Additionally, students could qualify for a higher amount in unsubsidized loans if their parents were denied a Parent PLUS Loan.

 15. Student Aid Report (SAR)